rs239/schema/docs/source/visualization/index.rst

     diffexp_gene_wts = sqp.feature_weights() # get a ranking of genes important to the alignment

 This produces a plot like the one shown below.
-Note how cell-age now stands out as a defining characteristic.
+Note how cell-age now stands out more in the plot.
 We also encourage you to try out other choices of `min_desired_corr` (e.g., 0.999 or 0.7) which will show how the plot changes gradually, as greater distortion of the primary modality is allowed.
 This example also illustrates Scehma's interpretability.
 The variable `gene_wts` identifies the genes most important to aligning scRNA-seq with cell age.
 As we describe in our `paper`_, these genes turn out to be differentially expressed between young cells and old cells.

 .. image:: ../_static/umap_flybrain_schema0.99_r3.png